PRIORITY 72-HOUR BRIEF Representative Composite — Not Confidential

 Stage Optimistic (mo) Likely (mo) Pessimistic (mo) Key Driver

-Bands are project-specific and reflect analogous-project experience.
+Bands are project-specific and reflect comparable project experience.
 Values shown are illustrative and not directly transferable.

-Months from Q3 2026 PAD filing.
+Months from grant scoping.
 Solid bars = likely range.
 Shaded bands = optimistic-to-pessimistic spread.
-Amber = critical path driver.
+Amber = critical-path fork.

-Your project's timeline would be built on analogous-project data and the same banding logic.
+Your project's timeline would be built on similar project data and the same banding logic.

 Fit Check →